henrywu2019/BentoML/docs/source/deployment/azure_functions.rst

-Use `bentoml azure-functions get` command to retrieve the latest status information of the deployment.
+Use `kappa azure-functions get` command to retrieve the latest status information of the deployment.

 .. code-block:: bash

-    $ bentoml azure-functions get iris-classifier-demo
+    $ kappa azure-functions get iris-classifier-demo

     # Sample output
     {